brunodifranco/project-insuricare-ranking/README.md

 - <b> Feature Selection </b>: Selecting the best features to use in the ML model by using <a href="https://towardsdatascience.com/feature-selection-using-random-forest-26d7b747597f"> Random Forest </a>.

 - <p align="justify"> <b> Machine Learning Modeling </b>: Training Classificaion Algorithms with cross-validation.
-The best model was selected to be improved via Bayesian Optimization.
+The best model was selected to be improved via Bayesian Optimization with Optuna.
 More information at <a href="https://github.com/brunodifranco/project-rossmann-sales#6-machine-learning-models">Section 5 </a>. </p>

 - <b> Model Evaluation </b>: Evaluating the model using two metrics: Precision at K and Recall at K, as well as two curves: Cumulative Gains and Lift Curves.